h294liu/h294liu.github.io/research.md

 <p>
-Our research group aims to advance process-based hydrologic modeling, and its applications in predicting extreme hydrologic events, including floods and droughts, and assessing climate change impacts.
-See below for examples.
+Our research enhances the understanding, modeling, and prediction of hydrologic processes under climate change.
+See below for details.

 <hr>
 <div class="flex-container">